Home | Stories | Articles | Resources | Links | Contact | Search | [THRIVEnet logo, RETURN TO HOME PAGE]

 © 2003, Al Siebert, Ph.D.

-Al Siebert has studied mental health for over thirty years.
+Al Siebert studied mental health for over forty years.
 He is author of The Survivor Personality: Why Some People Are Stronger, Smarter, and More Skillful at Handling Life's Difficulties...and How You Can Be, Too.